 To restore the strength and attractiveness of your smile, a dental crown may be appropriate.
 These tooth restorations address a wide variety of aesthetic and functional issues.
 They look just like natural teeth, and a single crown fits snugly over the entire upper portion of a tooth to rebuild its structure.
 To schedule an exam, and to find out how you can maintain outstanding oral health, please call the DENTAL STUDIO SF at (415) 392-5025.
-We are located in San Francisco and proudly serve the Bay Area, including Oakland, Berkeley and San Rafael.
+We proudly serve patients from throughout the entire Bay Area!

 What Dental Crowns Do